This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

 - A valid Emirates identification.

 - Bank statements with salary credits for the latest 6 months.
-Provide justification in case you don’t have any salary credits.

 - Availability of fees required for mortgage processing.